CUCSGSA/landing/README.md

 Deployment is done automatically by [GitHub pages](https://pages.github.com/).
 You don't need to do anything else than pushing to master.

-# Use for your organization

-1. Fork this repository
-2. Activate Github pages for your new repo
-3. Personalize

 # Personalization